 Drive Carefully

-This is one of the easiest and most practical things you and your family can do to participate in environmental and animal conservation efforts.
-When driving near forests or animal conservation, don’t over speed.
-This will help reduce the road hazard to endangered wildlife.
+This is one of the easiest and most practical ways you and your family can participate in environmental and animal conservation efforts.
+When driving near forests or animal conservation areas, don’t overspeed.
+This will help reduce road hazards for endangered wildlife.

 You can take the initiative to drive carefully when traversing these roads.
 Reducing car speed can ensure there are minimal accidents involving animals.